benjaminheath238/Minecraft-Content-Generator/README.md

 ## How to Use

+> The following is WIP, it can and may change at any time and is not guaranteed to be accurate

-Create a `.ini` file.
+Create a content file (`[some name].ini`).
 Add to this file all the resources to generate.
 The structure of this file explained in detail can be found [here](https://github.com/benjaminheath238/Neutron/blob/master/docs/config.md#Parsing).
 The parser used is INI_WITH_ARRAYS_AND_MAPS.
 Each complex option represents a resource entry.
 Each entry can have the paramenters and tasks listed below.

-#### Paramenters
+### Paramenters

 | Name    | Value                                                                   | Required |
 |---------|-------------------------------------------------------------------------|----------|